 Remember that this formula is only one of several metrics you should be using to evaluate rental properties.
 There are certain shortcomings in regards to tax benefits and return on investment (ROI).
 However, it can still be useful each year as you compare investments, evaluate existing properties, and consider new real estate deals.
 Always keep this formula in mind as you continue to grow your investment portfolio.

 If you weren’t familiar with the cash on cash return formula before, you might find yourself using it frequently moving forward.
 Not only does it allow you to measure returns as a function of your cash flow, but it can also help you decide if a potential deal is viable or how much to put towards a down payment.
 However, make sure that it’s not the only formula that you rely on.
 The most successful investors use not one but several metrics to analyze deals.
-(If you’re completely new to real estate investing, you’ll want to check out this guide on deal analysis for beginners.)
-The next time you find a potential investment property, try implementing the cash on cash return metric and find out for yourself how versatile it really can be.
+(If you’re completely new to real estate investing, you’ll want to check out this beginner’s guide on making your first investment) The next time you find a potential investment property, try implementing the cash on cash return metric and find out for yourself how versatile it really can be.

 Don't invest without knowing your numbers!